TypicalNerds/Open-Android-Radio/README.md

 At the moment this is a project I have started as a hobby and may not be able to provide support in the meantime.

 However, if you notice that the app wont play a station, check your connection or the URL you entered when you added the station, additionally, just try restarting the app by fully stopping it first.

+## Play Store/Alt Store release when?
+I am in the process of getting the app through the closed testing phase for the Google Play Store, as for other stores, I'd be happy for any other alt store such as F-Droid to re-distribute it as long as they don't make any major modifications or remove the links/credits to this GitHub, after all, it is open for everyone to use it.

 ## Will this cost me my life savings just to access it?
 Absolutely not, in fact, I do not plan to charge for this app at all, just don't monetize this yourself if you ever build a fork.